 Gambia could become the first country to reverse a ban on female genital cutting

-ERREKUNDA, Gambia (AP) — Lawmakers in Gambia will vote Monday on legislation that seeks to repeal a ban on female genital cutting, which would make the West African nation the first country anywhere to make that reversal.
+ERREKUNDA, Gambia (AP) — Lawmakers in Gambia on Monday rejected, for now, an attempt to repeal a ban on female genital cutting, which would make the West African nation the first country anywhere to make that reversal.

+Activists in the largely Muslim country had warned that lifting the ban would hurt years of work against a procedure often performed on girls under 5 in the mistaken belief that it would control their sexuality.
+Lawmakers referred the bill to a committee for further discussion, and it could return for another vote within weeks.

 The procedure, which also has been called female genital mutilation, includes the partial or full removal of external genitalia, often by traditional community practitioners with tools such as razor blades or at times by health workers.
-Often performed on young girls, it is incorrectly believed to control a woman’s sexuality and can cause serious bleeding and death.
-It remains a widespread practice in parts of Africa.
+It can cause serious bleeding, death and childbirth complications but remains a widespread practice in parts of Africa.

 Jaha Dukureh, the founder of Safe Hands for Girls, a local group that aims to end the practice, told The Associated Press she worried that other laws safeguarding women’s rights could be repealed next.
 Dukureh underwent the procedure and watched her sister bleed to death.